wsteffe/layoutDD/README.md

 The final purpose of the layoutDD project is indeed  to make it to support the EmCAD project (see at https://github.com/wsteffe/EmCAD and http://www.hierarchical-electromagnetics.com) in the hierarchical electromagnetic simulation of large RF and digital PCB circuits.
 The basic strategy behynd layoutDD and EmCAD can be synthetized in the saying
-"you can well eat a big elephant but only in small bites".
+"*you can well eat a big elephant but only in small bite*s".

 There is a redundancy in the set of data using in layoutDD import command because the geometrical shapes are described in gds file and also in the dxf file